-(1) The purpose of TDC 34.100 is to regulate microwave receiving dishes so as to minimize their visual impact.

-(2) For purposes of this section, "microwave receiving dish" means any conical or dish-shaped device or structure used for receiving television or other telecommunication signals transmitted from satellites or earth-based transmitters.
+- (1) The purpose of TDC 34.100 is to regulate microwave receiving dishes so as to minimize their visual impact. - (2) For purposes of this section, "microwave receiving dish" means any conical or dish-shaped device or structure used for receiving television or other telecommunication signals transmitted from satellites or earth-based transmitters.
 Microwave receiving dishes may also be known as "television receive only" (TVRO) dishes, "satellite direct service" (SDS) dishes, "multi-distance service" (MDS) dishes, and "earth stations."
-(3) All microwave receiving dishes having a diameter of more than three feet must be screened by sight-obscuring masonry walls or dense landscape buffers, as approved through the Architectural Review process, subject to the provisions of TDC 73B.
+(3) All microwave receiving dishes having a diameter of more than three feet must be - (3) All microwave receiving dishes having a diameter of more than three feet must be screened by sight-obscuring masonry walls or dense landscape buffers, as approved through the Architectural Review process, subject to the provisions of TDC 73B.